SexyCoders/not-docker-compose/README.md

 > <b>init</b> - initialize config of your applications.
 If preexisting config is found it will be overwritten (you will be prompted)

-> <b>update</b> - will compare config files and append/remove changes (to remove or append individually directly to different apps see "app" section)
+> <b>update</b> - will compare config files and append/remove changes (to remove or append individuall properties of apps see "app" section)

-#
 ## app commands